 The GI Cancer Institute is the community division of the AGITG and saves lives by raising funds for gastro-intestinal cancer research in Australia and New Zealand.

-The 58 clinical trials conducted by the AGITG, since the group was first formed as a network of investigators in 1991, have involved over 6,600 patients treated at 113 sites in Australia, 8 sites in New Zealand and over 110 sites located across Asia, Europe and North America.
+The 59 clinical trials conducted by the AGITG, since the group was first formed as a network of investigators in 1991, have involved over 7,000 patients treated at 115 sites in Australia, 8 sites in New Zealand and 110 sites located across Asia, Europe, North America and the Middle East.

 AGITG research has improved the life expectancy, treatment and quality of life for patients with gastro-intestinal cancers.